dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 > whereas others mainly get information from social media and online platforms.
 > **Compare the advantages of these two sources and state your own preference.**

 It has long been discussed that whether information in traditional format or in new format is better.
 Although advantages in both formats are evident, I firmly believe that  information in traditional format can be more accurate.
-The advantages  of both formats will be discussed in the following paragraphs
+The advantages of both formats will be discussed in the following paragraphs.

 ---